Zakaria1986/DatabaseOperations/intro_to_sql.md

 WHERE customer_ID = 1;
 ```

 Notice the WHERE clause, this allows you to filter the records you retrieve from the database, in this case to make a simple update.
-But this is the key to retrieving, and gaining insights into your data.
+But this is the key to retrieving with the SELECT statement, and gaining insights into your data.

 ### Practical 3

 - Create customers, and products tables with appropriate fields defined.
 - Insert records into each table.
+- Verify your records with `SELECT * FROM [table]`
 - Update records.

 ### Selecting Records